patrickstowell/PHY129-Lectures-2024/_sources/Overview.md

 Below are the learning objectives (LOs) of this module for Stream A. By the end of the module you should be able to:

--   Use basic trigonemtric functions.

--   Differentate basic equations and understand the fundementals of differentiation.
+-   Know how to apply the various rules of differentiation and integration to previously unseen functions.

--   Be able to use inflection to understand function shapes.

--   Use different series to approximate the behaviour of functions.
+-  Be able to apply the methods of differentiation to find stationary points of functions and series approximations to functions.

--   Integrate basic equations.

--   Solve partial differential equations.
+-  Know how to olve first and second order differential equations of relevance to physics.

 ### Learning objectives of Stream B